Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

-## Title: TBA
+## Title: The illusion of structure or the insufficiency of approach? the un^3 of certain problems

->>>>> "Elusive Answers to Poorly-represented Problems", "Mathematical Effectiveness is Physical Salience", ?????
+>>>>> "Elusive Answers to Poorly-represented Problems", "Mathematical Effectiveness is Physical Salience", "The illusion of structure or the insufficiency of approach?"
 >>>>> fQXI essay contest ["Undecidability, Uncomputability, and Unpredictability"](https://fqxi.org/community/essay/rules)

 ### Introduction